-6. Supporting children not in school -
+Supporting children not in school

-- Eastry CE Primary School is committed to ensuring the safety and wellbeing of all its Children and Young people.
-Where the DSL has identified a child to be on the edge of social care support, or who would normally receive pastoral-type support in school, they should ensure that a robust communication plan is in place for that child or young person (see risk assessment).
-A record of contact must be made.
+We are committed to ensuring the safety and wellbeing of all its Children and Young people.

+Where the DSL has identified a child to be on the edge of social care support, or who would normally receive pastoral-type support in school, they should ensure that a robust communication plan is in place for that child or young person.

+Details of this plan must be recorded on the safeguarding communication chronology, as should a record of contact have made.

 The communication plans can include; remote contact, phone contact, door-step visits.

-Other individualised contact methods should be considered and recorded. - Eastry CE Primary School and its DSLs will work closely with all stakeholders to maximise the effectiveness of any communication plan.
-This plan must be reviewed regularly (at least once a fortnight) and where concerns arise, the DSL will consider any referrals as appropriate. - The school will share safeguarding messages on its website.
-Eastry CE Primary School recognises that school is a protective factor for children and young people, and the current circumstances, can affect the mental health of pupils and their parents/carers.
+Other individualised contact methods should be considered and recorded.

+Anson and its DSL will work closely with all stakeholders to maximise the effectiveness of any communication plan.

+This plan must be reviewed regularly (at least once a fortnight) and where concerns arise, the DSL will consider any referrals as appropriate.

-Teachers at Eastry CE Primary need to be aware of this in setting expectations of pupils' work where they are at home.
+The school will share safeguarding messages on its website and social media pages.
+We recognise that school is a protective factor for children and young people, and the current circumstances, can affect the mental health of pupils and their parents/carers.
+Our staff need to be aware of this in setting expectations of pupils' work where they are at home.
+Lorna James is available to support in wellbeing advice where a concern is raised for staff and pupils.

+We will ensure that where we care for children of critical workers and vulnerable children on site, we ensure appropriate support is in place for them.
+This will be bespoke to each child, and be childcare in nature, not education.

-7. Supporting children in school -
+Supporting children in school

-- Eastry CE Primary School is committed to ensuring the safety and wellbeing of all its students.
-Eastry CE Primary School will continue to be a safe space for all children to attend and flourish. - The Head Teacher will ensure that appropriate staff are on site and staff to pupil ratio numbers are appropriate, to maximise safety. - Eastry CE Primary School will refer to the Government guidance for education and childcare settings on how to implement social distancing and continue to follow the advice from Public Health England on handwashing and other measures to limit the risk of spread of COVID19.
-S - Eastry CE Primary School will ensure that where we care for children of critical workers and vulnerable children on site, we ensure appropriate support is in place for them.
-This will be bespoke to each child.
-Where Eastry CE Primary School has concerns about the impact of staff absence such as our Designated Safeguarding Lead or first aiders will discuss them immediately with KCC safeguarding team.
+We are committed to ensuring the safety and wellbeing of all our students.
+We will continue to be a safe space for all children to attend and flourish.

+The Headteacher will ensure that appropriate staff are on site and staff to pupil ratio numbers are appropriate, to maximise safety.

+We will refer to the Government guidance for education and childcare settings on how to implement social distancing and continue to follow the advice from Public Health England on handwashing and other measures to limit the risk of spread of COVID19.

+We will ensure that where we care for children of critical workers and vulnerable children on site, we ensure appropriate support is in place for them.
+This will be bespoke to each child but will not follow the normal routines or support offered through EHCPs.

+Where we have concerns about the impact of staff absence - such as our Designated Safeguarding Lead or first aiders - it will be discussed urgently with the Governing Body Committee.

-8. Peer on Peer Abuse -
+Peer on Peer Abuse

-- Eastry CE Primary School recognises that during the closure a revised process may be required for managing any report of such abuse and supporting victims. - Where a school receives a report of peer on peer abuse, they will follow the principles as set out in part 5 of KCSIE and of those outlined within of the Child Protection Policy.
+We recognise that during the closure a revised process may be required for managing any report of such abuse and supporting victims.

+Where a school receives a report of peer on peer abuse, they will follow the principles as set out in part 5 of KCSIE and of those outlined within of the Safeguarding Policy.

 The school will listen and work with the young person, parents/carers and any multiagency partner required to ensure the safety and security of that young person.
 Concerns and actions must be recorded and appropriate referrals made.